šAnalyzing Bubble Levels (Price)

 These strikes provide a balance between yield and security against unforeseen events during the stable coin's lifespan.
 To calculate these striking prices, we assume that price variations from $1 follow an independent and identically distributed (i.i.d) random variable pattern.
 You can find more details on the assumptions and statistical aspects in our technical whitepaper.

-where sis_i is the stable coin price at a given time tit_i
+where is the stable coin price at a given time

-where ff is the sampling frequency and dd is the number of days in a given epoch.
+where is the sampling frequency and is the number of days in a given epoch.